ev3dev-lang-java/installer/README.md

 The installer will install the following libraries by default:

-+ Java OpenJDK 10 (Java Runtime Image) for EV3 Brick
++ Java OpenJDK 11 (Java Runtime Image) for all bricks
-+ Java JDK 8 (Only for BrickPi/PiStorms) (It is necessary to upgrade to OpenJDK 10)

 It is possible to install the following libraries if your project requires them.